ppad-tech/sha256/README.md

 The overwhelming majority of time is spent in `block_hash`, i.e. steps 2, 3 and 4 of RFC 6234's section 6.2, which is a good target for optimisation.

-Much of the allocation done by e.g. `block_hash` and `prepare_schedule` can be eliminated entirely via the use of unlifted types and unboxed tuples (the internal `Schedule` type, for example, is a record type of sixty-four Word32's, which could be replaced by an unboxed 64-tuple, the maximum tuple size supported by GHC); the remainder mostly comes from allocating strict 512-bit bytestring chunks in `blocks_lazy`.
-This can also likely be improved by better bytestring conversion; the use of `Data.ByteString.Short` might also be worth exploring.
+Almost all allocation can be eliminated via the use of 1) better bytestring management, and 2) unlifted types & unboxed tuples (the internal `Schedule` type, for example, is a record type of sixty-four Word32's, which can be replaced by an unboxed 64-tuple, the maximum tuple size supported by GHC).

+More care with bytestrings reduces the majority.
+The use of Data.ByteString.Lazy.splitAt is very problematic, as it is neither O(1) in time nor space as is its strict cousin.
+The use of a custom splitAt function that returns a (StrictByteString, LazyByteString) pair decreases allocation substantially, as do similar strategies (e.g. careful use of a custom Data.ByteString.splitAt that returns a strict, unboxed pair).

+None of these optimisations actually improves wall-clock performance, so they are left unimplemented for the time being.

 ## Security